frederic-perez/AmE-dictionary/data/dictionary.md

 __balter__ _vt_ _archaic_ To dance or tread clumsily.
 __balustrade__ _n_ :four: A rail and the row of balusters or posts that support it, as along the front of a gallery. _Syn_ banister, handrail _She leaned over the balustrade, trying to see what was happening below._ _The stone balustrade._
 __balustrades__
-__bamboozle__ _v_ :six: /bam-BOO-zul/ To deceive, trick, or confuse.
+__bamboozle__ _v_ :seven::smiling-imp: /bam-BOO-zul/ To deceive, trick, or confuse.
 To take in by elaborate methods of deceit. _Syn_ lead by the nose, play false, snow, hoodwink _I don’t know how he did it, but Johnny managed to bamboozle me into swapping my pudding for his carrot sticks._ _The legal advisor bluntly said to his client, “Don’t be bamboozled into saying ‘yes’ to something you don’t agree with.”_ _Inexperienced investors are often bamboozled by the volatility of the stock market._
 __banal__ _adj_ Drearily commonplace and often predictable; trite. _Syn_ stock, threadbare, hackneyed, old-hat, well-worn, tired _By his twelfth book, his plots had become downright banal._
 __banalize__ _v_
 __bandanna__ _n_ :two::hammer: